 How to create a directory or folder

-- Right-click on any blank portion of the Desktop.
+- Right-click any blank portion of the desktop.

-- In the menu that appears (like that shown in the picture to the right) click New and the Folder.
+- In the menu that appears (like that shown in the picture), click New and then Folder.

-- A new folder will appear, type the name of the folder you want to use and then press enter.
+- A new folder appears.
+Type the name of the folder you want to use and then press Enter.